cakephp/docs/en/orm/database-basics.rst

 database
     The name of the database for this connection to use.
 Avoid using ``.`` in your database name.
 Because of how it complicates identifier quoting CakePHP does not support ``.`` in database names.
-Especially if you use sqlite database.If you just provide the database name (i.e in config/app.php 'database' => 'my_app.db') the database will be search by cake in webroot.
-Don't put your database in webroot it is a security issue.
-You can put it in the application ROOT directory.
-The config file should look  like to 'database' => ROOT .
-DS . 'my_app.db'. port (*optional*)
+The path to your SQLite database should be an absolute path (e.g. ``ROOT .
+DS . 'my_app.db'``) to avoid incorrect paths caused by relative paths. port (*optional*)
     The TCP port or Unix socket used to connect to the server. encoding